On Hardness and Approximation of Broadcasting in Structured Graphs: Efficient Polynomial Time Approximation Schemes

+In this section, we present an efficient polynomial-time approximation scheme (EPTAS) for \telebr in \kpath graphs.
+Consider a \kpath graph $G$ with endpoints $s$ and $t$.
 In what follows, we assume that $s$ is the designated source, holding the message at time~0, and that $t$ acts as a \emph{late source}, receiving the message at time~$\alpha$, with $\alpha \leq d(s,t)$, where $d(s,t)$ denotes the distance between $s$ and $t$ in $G$.
 We show that any instance of the (single-source) problem with an arbitrary originator can be reduced to this double-source setting (with $s$ as the source and $t$ as the late source) without changing the approximation factor (\Cref{lem:general_case_reduction}).